-An “Introduction of the Working Group” was provided by Dr. Raymon van Anrooy, WECAFC Secretary and FAO Fisheries and Aquaculture officer for the Caribbean.
-He started off with an introduction to the Western Central Atlantic Fishery Commission (WECAFC), detailing its history, objectives, guiding principles and membership.
-He then continued by outlining the mandate area of WECAFC (see figure below) and noted that 86% of the mandate area can be considered deep sea.
+Dr Raymon van Anrooy, WECAFC Secretary and FAO Fisheries and Aquaculture Officer for the Caribbean provided an “Introduction of the Working Group”.
+He started off with an introduction to the WECAFC, detailing its history, objectives, guiding principles and membership.
+He then continued by outlining the mandate area of WECAFC (Figure 1) and noted that 86 percent of the mandate area could be considered deep sea.

+Figure 1

+Map of the WECAFC mandate area

-Information was provided on the WECAFC organizational structure and the outcomes of the 15th session of WECAFC, which was held in Trinidad and Tobago in March 2014.
-He mentioned that the 15th Session of WECAFC (i) adopted 9 of the 10 presented regional fisheries management recommendations and resolutions; (ii) thanked FAO for the performance review conducted on this RFB; (iii) adopted the Strategic Plan 2014-2020; (iv) approved the programme of work (2014-15); (v) endorsed the WECAFC – FIRMS partnership; (vi) adopted the revised rules of procedures; and (vii) discussed the options for strategic re-orientation.
+Information was provided on the organizational structure of WECAFC and the outcomes of the fifteenth session of WECAFC, which was held in Trinidad and Tobago in March 2014.
+He mentioned that the fifteenth session of WECAFC: (i) adopted 9 of the 10 presented regional fisheries management recommendations and resolutions; (ii) thanked FAO for the performance review conducted on this regional fishery body (RFB); (iii) adopted the Strategic Plan 2014–2020; (iv) approved the programme of work (2014–15); (v) endorsed the partnership between WECAFC – Fishery Resources Monitoring System (FIRMS); (vi) adopted the revised rules of procedures; and (vii) discussed the options for strategic reorientation.

-Reference was made to the report of WECAFC 14 (2012) which issued a “Resolution of the members of the Western Central Atlantic Fishery Commission on strengthening the implementation of international fisheries instruments” (WECAFC/14/2012/1).
-This resolution requested that Members agree to take actions and measures to strengthen implementation of existing international fisheries instruments and those that may be developed in the future, including the “FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas”.
-In the same resolution (members) agreed to establish a WECAFC “Working Group on the Management of Deep-sea fisheries”, to inform the management of such fisheries by WECAFC members in such a manner as to promote responsible fisheries that provide economic opportunities while ensuring the conservation of marine living resources and the protection of marine biodiversity and to facilitate the implementation of the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas.
+Reference was made to the report of WECAFC 14 (2012), which issued a “Resolution of the members of the Western Central Atlantic Fishery Commission on strengthening the implementation of international fisheries instruments” (WECAFC/14/2012/1).
+This resolution requested that members agree to take actions and measures to strengthen implementation of existing international fisheries instruments and those that may be developed in the future, including the FAO Deep-sea Fisheries Guidelines.
+In the same resolution, members agreed to establish a WECAFC Working Group on the Management of Deep-sea Fisheries to inform the management of such fisheries by WECAFC members in such a manner as to promote responsible fisheries that provide economic opportunities while ensuring the conservation of marine living resources and the protection of marine biodiversity and to facilitate the implementation of the FAO Deep-sea Fisheries Guidelines.

-The updated terms of reference of the WECAFC Working Group on the management of deep-sea fisheries, as agreed by WECAFC 15 included the following tasks:
+The updated terms of reference of the Working Group on the Management of Deep-sea Fisheries, as agreed by WECAFC 15, included the following tasks:

 Collection and review of existing (past and present) data and information on the deep-sea fisheries in the WECAFC area, in addition to identifying the potential of such fisheries in the region.